SirWilliamIII/Features-of-React-Redux/README.md

 # The Ultimate React-Redux boilerplate project starter

-### are you so angry after spending an hour installing dependencies just to crank up your React app?
+### Not sure where to begin installing dependencies for a React app?

 ##### Clone or download the .zip file, rename the project (in package.json as well), npm install and you're done.